paper-engineer/bookseries-tester/docs/README.md

 bad scss will also break a build. knocked that out, it deploys, collection subfiles don't show automatically what?

+leftpane has been made experimental. it will either knock it out or not.

 ---

 # Minimal Mistakes remote theme starter